 Physical Capabilities: Ability to walk a ¼ mile without resting and ability to climb stairs.

-Transportation: Must be available to attend conferences, trainings and meetings at other properties when needed.
+Transportation: Must have a valid driver’s license and reliable vehicle to attend conferences, trainings and meetings at other properties as required.

 Work Schedule: Monday- Friday office hours.
 Evening and weekend hours may be required.

 Beacon Communities LLC seeks a diverse pool of candidates.
 We are committed to a policy of equal employment opportunity without regard to race, color, ancestry, national origin, religion, disability, gender, gender identity, sexual orientation, age, veteran status or other protected class.